aabhiyann/BlogiFy-Share-your-blogs/README.md

 $ npm start

 ```
-->This runs the app in the development mode.
+*This runs the app in the development mode.
-->Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+*Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-->The page will reload when any changes are made.
+*The page will reload when any changes are made.